-The Benitez family and other who spoke with Global News say a section of Canada’s immigration act — created to ensure newcomers to the country do not cause “excessive demand” on publicly funded health and social service programs — could prevent them from becoming citizens.
+The Benitez family and others who spoke with Global News say a section of Canada’s immigration act — created to ensure newcomers to the country do not cause “excessive demand” on publicly funded health and social service programs — could prevent them from becoming citizens.

 In 2017, Immigration Canada set the limit for “excessive demand” at $6,655, the average annual health and social service spending per Canadian in 2016.
 If the costs of caring for a person’s condition are higher than this figure the applicant and all family members are denied permanent residency.

 WATCH: Mercedes Benitez on what it’s like to not have her son with her